-The match was Seles' first since she broke her right index finger while catching a serve during an exhibition in December.
+The match was Seles' first since she broke her right index finger while catching a ball in December.
 Her return was delayed because her father, Karolj, has been undergoing chemotherapy for stomach cancer.

-The match was also Seles' first at Lipton since 1992, and the first in her home state since she became a U.S. citizen in 1994.
+The match was Seles' first in the Lipton since 1992, and the first in her home state since she became a U.S. citizen in 1994.

-Seles won Lipton in 1990 and 1991.
-She left the WTA Tour for two years after being stabbed in the back during a match in Germany in 1993.
+Seles won the Lipton in 1990 and 1991.
+She was sidelined for two years after being stabbed in the back by a fan during a match in Germany in 1993.

-Martina Hingis, on the verge of becoming the world's top-ranked player, rallied from the brink of defeat in her opening match to beat Patricia Hy-Boulais 3-6, 6-3, 6-2.
+Martina Hingis, on the verge of becoming the world's top-ranked player, rallied in her opening match.
+Hingis improved to 21-0 this year by overtaking Patricia Hy-Boulais 3-6, 6-3, 6-2.

 Even a loss wouldn't have prevented Hingis from replacing Steffi Graf as the WTA's top-ranked player on March 31.
-At age 16, Hingis will become the youngest No. 1 in history.
+At age 16, Hingis will become the youngest No. 1.

-Hingis improved to 21-0 this year.
-But she dropped her racket twice, threw it once and smacked a ball into the sixth row before she rallied against Hy-Boulais.
+Hingis, always quick to vent frustration, dropped her racket twice, threw it once and smacked a ball into the sixth row of the stands before she rallied against Hy-Boulais.